ArtBioDesign/TLCP-EPE/README.md

 ## Usage & Example
 - **Step 1:**
-    Download the data/ folder from Zenodo (https://zenodo.org/uploads/17011129) and place it in the root directory of the project
+    Download the data and model weights from Zenodo (https://zenodo.org/uploads/17011129) and place them in the data directory of the project.

 - **Step 2:**
     Open run.sh and adjust paths or parameters